 Remote Chance: Health Care in Rural America is a series leading to the upcoming 2023 documentary Critical Condition: Health Care in Rural America (WT), a production of Gurney Street Films and WETA Washington, D.C.
 Produced, directed and written by Elizabeth Arledge.

-Support for Remote Chance: Health Care in Rural America provided by the National Alliance on Mental Illness (NAMI).
+Support for Remote Chance: Health Care in Rural America provided by the National Alliance on Mental Illness (NAMI) and The Annette Harkins Family Trust.